AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Introduction

 \section{Introduction}

-Due to their complex non-linear nested structure, deep neural networks are often considered to be black boxes with regard to the relationship between input data and network output.
-This is not only dissatisfying for scientists and engineers working with these models but also entirely unacceptable in domains where understanding and verification of predictions are indispensable as for instance in healthcare applications \cite{caruana2015intelligible}.
-As a response, a recently emerging branch of machine learning research specifically targets the understanding of different aspects of complex models, including methods introspecting learned features \cite{hinton2006unsupervised,erhan2009visualizing} and methods explaining model decisions \cite{baehrens2010explain, bach2015pixel, fong2017interpretable, MonPR17}.
-Latter ones were originally successfully applied to image classifiers and have more recently also been transferred to other domains such as natural language processing \cite{li2015visualizing, ArrWASSA17}, EEG analysis \cite{StuJNM16} or physics \cite{schutt2017quantum}.
+Deep neural networks, owing to their intricate and non-linear hierarchical architecture, are widely regarded as black boxes with regard to the complex connection between input data and the resultant network output.
+This lack of transparency not only poses a significant challenge for researchers and engineers engaged in the utilization of these models but also renders them entirely unsuitable for domains where understanding and verification of predictions are indispensable, such as healthcare applications \cite{caruana2015intelligible}.

+In response, the field of Explainable Artificial Intelligence (XAI) investigates methods to make the classification strategies of complex models comprehensible, including methods introspecting learned features \cite{hinton2006unsupervised,erhan2009visualizing} and methods explaining model decisions \cite{baehrens2010explain, bach2015pixel, fong2017interpretable, MonPR17,samek2021explaining}.
+The latter methods were initially successful in the realm of image classifiers and have more recently been adapted for other domains, such as natural language processing \cite{ArrWASSA17}, physiological signals \cite{StuJNM16, Strodthoff2018DetectingAI}, medical imaging \cite{THOMAS2022972, klauschen2024pathology}, and physics \cite{schutt2017quantum, bluecher2020ft}.